Marcel Bigeard: Promotion to general

 Following his return to France, he became from September 1973 to February 1974, the second adjoint to the Military governor of Paris.
-Promoted général de corps d'armée on March 1, 1974, he assumed command of the 4th Military Region, comprising 40,000 men out of which 10,000 were paratroopers.
+Promoted to général de corps d'armée on March 1, 1974, he assumed command of the 4th Military Region, comprising 40,000 men out of which 10,000 were paratroopers.

 He met on January 30, 1975, President Valéry Giscard d'Estaing who proposed the post of secretary of state attached to minister Yvon Bourges.
 He held that post from February 1975 to August 1976, the date on which he leaves the service.

 Political career

 Following a brief retirement at Toul, he presented himself to the elections and became a deputy of Meurthe-et-Moselle from 1978 to 1981.
 During this first legislation, he would also be assigned the function tenure of président de la commission de défense.
 He was reelected to the first round in June 1981 then to the proportionnelle in March 1986.
 In 1988, following the dissolution of the assembly, he retired.
 During his retirement, he spent much of his time writing his memoirs and wrote books on his military career and thoughts on the evolution of France.

 In his last book, Mon dernier round, published in 2009, Bigeard strongly denounced de Gaulle for his treatment of the harkis (Algerian Muslims who served in the French Army), writing that de Gaulle shamefully abandoned thousands of harkis and their families to be slaughtered by the FLN in 1962, and that even those harkis who did escape to France were shunted aside to live in the banlieues, writing that these men and their families who sacrificed so much for France deserved much better.